KarasiewiczStephane/WitOMI/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-The graph display the correlation between the different environmental variables.
-Next the OMI analysis uses the standardized environmental table from the PCA in combination with the faunistic data to performed the OMI analysis.
+The graph displays the correlation between the different environmental variables.
+Then, the OMI analysis uses the standardized environmental table from the PCA in combination with the faunistic data to perform the OMI analysis.
 The standardized environmental table can be extracted from the `dudi1` with `$tab` as follow:

 ``` r
 kable(dudi1$tab)